|

 lived inside the Bayle and monitored the comings and

-and distributed food and ale to the poor of Bridlington.
+Bayle and distributed food and ale to the poor of

-Bridlington Priory the Bayle has been used for many
+of Bridlington Priory the Bayle has been used for

-I listed Building and scheduled Ancient Monument, which
+Grade I listed Building and scheduled Ancient Monument,

-makes it of great interest historically and architecturally.
+which makes it of great interest historically and

 |